Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

                 .shape.boundary[0]
             )

-A :py:class:`ComponentManager` should be how a :py:class:`Component` is used after creation within the top level of the reactor design.
+A :py:class:`~bluemira.base.reactor.ComponentManager` should be how a :py:class:`~bluemira.base.components.Component` is used after creation within the top level of the reactor design.

 Reactor
 -------

-:py:class:`Reactors` are again designed to be created by the :ref:`Reactor Designer <how to use>`.
+:py:class:`~bluemira.base.reactor.Reactor`\s are again designed to be created by the :ref:`Reactor Designer <how to use>`.
 This object is the complete reactor and is a container that allows easy access to any part of it.
-Methods on the :py:class:`Reactor` object have access to all parts of the reactor enabling functionality that needs to interact with multiple :py:class:`ComponentManagers`.
+Methods on the :py:class:`~bluemira.base.reactor.Reactor` object have access to all parts of the reactor enabling functionality that needs to interact with multiple :py:class:`~bluemira.base.reactor.ComponentManager`\s.

 .. code-block:: python